New virus has infected more than 75,000 people globally

 Macao: 10

-Japan: 693 cases, including 621 from a cruise ship docked in Yokohama, 1 death
+Japan: 702 cases, including 621 from a cruise ship docked in Yokohama, 3 deaths

 Singapore: 84